Point Defiance Zoo & Aquarium

-Point Defiance Zoo & Aquarium (PDZA) is the only combined zoo and aquarium in the Pacific Northwest, located in Tacoma, Washington, US, owned by Metro Parks Tacoma.
+Point Defiance Zoo & Aquarium (PDZA) is located in Tacoma, Washington, US, and is the only combined zoo and aquarium in the Pacific Northwest, PDZA is owned by Metro Parks Tacoma.
 Situated on 29 acre in Tacoma's Point Defiance Park, the zoo and aquarium are home to over 9,000 specimens representing 367 animal species.
 The zoo was founded in 1905; the aquarium was founded in 1935 near Commencement Bay and relocated within the zoo in 1963.
 Both are accredited by the Association of Zoos and Aquariums.
-In Pierce County, Washington, this is said to be one of the most popular tourist destinations.
-Bringing in over more than 600,000 visitors per year.
+In Pierce County, Washington, this is said to be one of the most popular tourist destinations, bringing in over more than 600,000 visitors per year.

 History

 The Zoo was founded in 1905, and moved closer to its current location in 1914.
 The Point Defiance Park Aquarium opened on the waterfront in 1936 as an entity separate from the zoo.

 By the late 1940s, several Zoo buildings were in disrepair and had to be rebuilt.
 The 36-year-old animal house was demolished and a new one with sandstone walls and 3/4-inch-thick viewing windows was built in its place.
 It housed some big cats and white-cheeked gibbons.

 In the 1960s, the Point Defiance Park Aquarium had been incorporated into the Zoo.
 A new aquarium, now known as the North Pacific Aquarium, was built on Zoo grounds in 1963.
 The North Pacific Aquarium closed in 2018 with the opening of the Pacific Seas Aquarium.

 By the end of the decade, a breeding program was begun for red wolves, which had been declared an endangered species in 1967.

 Turn-of-the-century cages were deteriorating again in the early 1970s.
 After a $7 million bond measure was passed in 1977, the Zoo opened the Arctic Tundra complex in 1981 and the Rocky Shores area in 1982.
 With a smaller bond passed in 1986, the South Pacific Aquarium was built and then opened in 1989.

 The Zoo experienced financial trouble in the 1990s, culminating in the probation of its AZA accreditation in 1999.
 Another bond, passed in that year, and a local sales tax increase shored up funds for improvements.
 With over $35 million at its disposal, the Zoo built a new animal hospital, an outdoor animal theater, an Asian Forest Sanctuary, much of the Kids' Zone children's zoo, and a renovated entrance.

 In 2008, an addition to Kids' Zone, Animal Avenue, was opened.
 The red wolf exhibit was renovated and re-opened in 2010, and a clouded leopard exhibit called Cats of the Canopy opened on August 27, 2011.